Getting Results from your Open House

 There was a time when, as a Realtor, you would normally hold an Open House as part of taking a Listing.
 As this system evolved, it became apparent to everyone (except the Seller) that the benefits of Open Houses were mainly for the Listing Agent to pick up Buyers.

-Then I stumbled on two things that have changed the way I think of Open Houses – one is a Broker Open, which I DO market to my Sellers because I believe that it is Realtors who sell houses.
+Then I stumbled on two things that have changed the way I think of Open Houses – one is a Broker Open because I believe it is Realtors who sell houses.
 But that is not the discussion of today.
 The other profitable way that I approach Open Houses is with a Tour of Open Houses with five to ten other Realtors who have listings in the neighborhood.
 We schedule a day and time that we can all have our listing Open.
 We have a good MLS system of advertising Open Houses, so we generally input it there.
 Sometimes we will advertise in the local paper, but have really found that that does not increase traffic to our Open House.

 What DOES increase the traffic is the amount of Open House signs in a neighborhood, and that each of us has a single-page list of the Open Houses that are part of the Tour that day that we pass out to people who come to our Listing (I enjoy making the flyer so that is something that I volunteer to do, but anyone could do it).
 We each contribute $10 to $20 (depending on how many Realtors are holding their houses Open – but a minimum of 5) that goes into a drawing.